Mike Ilitch, owner of Detroit Red Wings and Tigers, dies at 87

 The son of Macedonian immigrants, Ilitch was born on July 20, 1929.
 He played baseball at Detroit’s Cooley High School and was signed by his hometown Tigers after his four-year stint in the U.S. Marines, spending three years in the team’s farm system before a knee injury ended his playing career.

 But he found his niche in business.
-His family’s companies had combined revenues of $2.4 billion in 2011.

 It started with that first Little Caesars restaurant in Garden City, a working-class suburb west of Detroit.
 A food service distribution company soon followed to supply ingredients and other products for the growing number of restaurants.
 Blue Line Foodservice grew into one of the largest program account food service distribution companies in the U.S.

 Ilitch Holdings Inc. was established in 1999 to manage the family’s interests in food, sports and entertainment, and the company remained family focused.
-His son, Christopher, was president and CEO, while his wife, Marian, was vice chairwoman as well as sole owner of MotorCity Casino, one of Detroit’s three casinos.
+His son, Christopher, is president and CEO, while his wife, Marian, was vice chairwoman as well as sole owner of MotorCity Casino, one of Detroit’s three casinos.

 Ilitch broke into sports ownership in 1982, when he paid a reported $8 million for the struggling Red Wings.
 Once a National Hockey League powerhouse, the team had bottomed out to mediocrity, but it began winning again under Ilitch.
 The Red Wings took home the Stanley Cup in 1997, 1998, 2002 and 2008.